Academic Talks

 Instant, deterministic grading

-All four questions are graded deterministically against the stored answer key for an instant score and explanations.
+Each question is graded deterministically against the stored answer key for an instant score and explanations.
 The talk plays once by default; practice mode adds replays and the transcript after you answer.

 Strategy tips